 Step 3.
 Scroll down to the bottom and click "Advanced".

 Step 4.
-Under "Reset and clean up", click "Restore settings to their original defaults" and then click "Reset Settings" to confirm.
+To reset and clean up, click on "Restore settings to their original defaults" and then confirm by clicking "Reset Settings".

-Attention, resetting Chrome will reset the browser startup page, new tab page, pinned tabs, and more.
-It will also disable all extensions and clear temporary data like cookies.
-However, other files like your bookmarks, history, and saved passwords will not be saved still.
-If you want to retrieve cookies but have no backup available, learn how to recover cache files in Google Chrome here.
+Resetting Chrome will reset the browser's startup page, new tab page, and pinned tabs, and also disable all extensions and clear temporary data like cookies.
+However, bookmarks, history, and saved passwords will remain intact.
+If you want to retrieve cookies, you can learn how to recover cache files in Google Chrome.

 Step 1.
 Go to Chrome Menu > Settings > Show Advanced Settings.